Paired Model — Pólya-Gamma Gibbs Sampler¶

 import numpy as np

-from bayesprop.resources.bayes_paired_laplace import PairedBayesPropTest
+from bayesprop.resources.bayes_paired import PairedBayesPropTest

 from bayesprop.utils.utils import simulate_paired_scores

-sim = simulate_paired_scores(N=250, delta_A=1.0, sigma_theta=0.0, seed=42)
+sim = simulate_paired_scores(N=250, theta_A=0.73, theta_B=0.50, sigma_theta=0.0, seed=42)

 y_A = sim.y_A